This post may contain Affiliate Links (View Our Affiliate Disclosure on the Sidebar for more info)

 Here’s why these methods are so darn useful (and accessible): Little to No Overhead

 What this means is there is little cost to you to use these techniques including starting a blog compared to other business models.
 So if your blog fails, there is little out of pocket expense for you.
 However, don’t let this be a factor in your motivation to keep your business growing!

-Step 4: Social Media
+Step 4: Social Media is Essential

 You’ll need to connect with your audience through social networks.
 One thing we’ve noticed about Social Networks these days is that it’s vital for your blog’s success if you aren’t necessarily skilled at SEO.
 Without a Social Presence or SEO knowledge, your blog will have a hard time going.
 Be thorough and get yourself onto these social networks (and be active on them):